sheillanjoroge/Password-Locker/README.md

 ## By Sheilla Njoroge

 ## Description
-Maintaining passwords across applications is just a pain in the .With Password-locker you can have all your passwords stored for you in a vault and all you have to do is remember just one password.
+Maintaining passwords is a big hustle.With Password-locker you can have all your passwords stored for you in a vault and all you have to do is remember just one password.
 This is efficient for developers.

 ## Setup/Installation Requirements
 Application requires python 3.6.